billywaite/dc_music_analysis/README.md

 Same data as above, visualized as a heatmap

-   Found a whole in the data with this visualization, need to figure out why Soundeck on Saturday's doesn't have data.
+   Found a hole in the data with this visualization, need to figure out why Soundeck on Saturday's doesn't have data.

 ![Heatmap of Concerts by Day](/visualizations/heatmap.png?raw=true)
 ___